tipyaf/qcm/README.md

-A quizz App with Angular, Node, Express and Mangoose to MongoDB
+A quizz App with Angular, Node, Express and Mongoose to MongoDB